-Chandon was the first winery to be established in the United States by a French wine and spirits producer, Moët Hennessy and produced its first vintage in 1976.
-Obviously known for their sparkling wine, they also feature Pinot Noir, Pinot Meunier, Chardonnay and Cabernet Sauvignon and other selections.
+Chandon was the first winery established in the United States by a French wine producer, Moët Hennessy, and produced its first vintage in 1976.
+Known for sparkling wine, Chandon also offers Pinot Noir, Chardonnay, and Cabernet Sauvignon and other selections.
 This season, book a reservation for the Winter Wine Stroll, an exclusive walking tour…bubbly in hand, of course!

-Mumm Napa Valley’s roots can be traced back to G.H.
-Mumm, the leading international champagne brand in France.
-Their beautiful tasting space features panoramic vineyard views and they have an excellent educational tour, which is a great starting point for both beginner and aficionado wine drinkers.
-They also feature an Ansel Adams photography art gallery.
+Mumm Napa Valley roots can be traced back to G.H.
+Mumm, a leading international champagne brand in France.
+The beautiful tasting space at Mumm features panoramic vineyard views and the house offers an excellent educational tour which is a great starting point for both beginner and aficionado wine drinkers.